-eSubsea design subsea and offshore padeye and lift point according to common industry practice and the following DNV and NORSOK offshore standards for design and certification lifting equipment:
+eSubsea design subsea and offshore padeye and lift point according to common industry practice and the following DNV, API and NORSOK offshore standards for design and certification lifting equipment:

 - DNV 2.7-1 Offshore Containers